gradle/gradle/design-docs/managed-component-model.md

 - Reference is not `null`.
 - Can mutate reference value during configuration.
 - Cycle from child to parent.

+### Backlog

+- A reference is almost always set via a rule on the parent or an ancestor.
+This is not captured, so that in the report the reference does not appear to be configured by any rule.

 ## Referenced element can be used as subject for a rule